sdnprodapt/test/README.md

 ### Launching Simulators

 The simulator docker image is seperate from the main ra docker image.
 Launch scripts, docker-start-sim and docker-stop-sims, are provided.
-The start script take a single parameter for the elementType.
+The start script take a single parameter for the resourceType.

 ```
 make image-sim